TenSketch/Prabhat/content/repertoire/our-repertoire.md

 **Dancers:** Solo

 #### **Kapi Tillana:**
-&emsp; &emsp; A Tillana is a rhythm driven composition that is performed at the end of a recital.
+A Tillana is a rhythm driven composition that is performed at the end of a recital.
 Kapi Tillana describes the beauty of Lord Nataraja and ecstasy one experiences in watching the Lord of Dance perform _‘Aananda Tandava._’

 **Concept:**